dmcouncil/data_works/README.md

 # DataWorks

-DataWorks makes it easier to work with FactoryGirl in the context of a complex data model.
+DataWorks makes it easier to work with FactoryBot in the context of a complex data model.

 DataWorks has these benefits: